willswats/nixos-config/docs/utilities/gpg.md

 Copy all of the output and add it to GitHub [here](https://github.com/settings/ssh/new).

+Name the key in the following way for clarity: `{host-name}-{date}`, e.g. `will-desktop-2024-06-05`.

+Select "Key type" as "Authentication Key".

 ### Connecting to GitHub

 Run this to ensure that you can connect to GitHub (this will add it to `~/.ssh/known_hosts` as well):